mvscode/frps-onekey/README.md

 ### [1.0.2] - 2024-06-13

 #### Update
-* Update format to follow up the latest config file for server and clent
+* Update confile file format to follow up the latest version for server and clent
   #### for example:
   ```
     bind_port --> bindPort